CrudMaster92/PokemonGPT/README.md

 4. **Automate UI interaction.** *(completed)*
    - The extension now programmatically clicks the recommended move in the Showdown interface.

-5. **Add configuration and settings.**
+5. **Add configuration and settings.** *(completed)*
-   - Allow users to enable/disable the assistant.
+   - Added an options page where users can enable/disable the assistant.
-   - Provide controls to adjust LLM parameters if needed.
+   - Provided a control to adjust the LLM temperature parameter.

 6. **Testing and refinement.**
    - Test the assistant in various battle scenarios.